sgraden/vpc/apis.md

 ## API for Geography
 ### GET/regions
 This request retrieves all regions.
 Each region is a separate geographic area containing multiple isolated zones.
 Resources can be provisioned into a one or more zones in a region.
-Each zone is isolated, but connected to other zones in the same region with low-latency and high-bandwidth links.
-Regions represent the top-level of fault isolation available.
+Each zone is isolated, but it is connected to other zones in the same region by low-latency and high-bandwidth links.
+Regions represent the highest level of fault isolation available.
 Resources deployed within a single region also benefit from the low latency afforded by geographic proximity.

 * **Required Parameters**: None
 * **Return**: `200: The regions were retrieved successfully.`